 For more information, please visit www.visitgeelongbellarine.com.au.

 Do you have any tips to add to our Geelong travel guide?
 We would love to hear from you.
-Please send us a message.
+Please leave a comment below.

 Additional images: Bigstock

 Louise Reynolds made up her mind at the age of about four that she would one day travel the world — and has so far visited around 30 countries across five continents and the Pacific.
 A hopeless Francophile, she has a particular love for France, its language and pretty much all things French.
 Louise’s favourite way to see the world is on foot and her boots have taken her walking on famous trails in Europe, South America and New Zealand.
 She also has a passion for her home state of Victoria and loves exploring its diverse regions.